ArabGScom/AGS-Anti-DDoS-FiveM/README.md

 # What is AGS Anti DDoS For FiveM ?

-Protect servers from denial of service attacks.
+Protect servers from distributed denial of service attacks.